NSGeophysics/GPRPy/README.md

 If you have any troubles getting the software running, please send me an email or open an issue on GitHub and I will help you getting it running.

+## Uninstalling GPRPy
+To uninstall GPRPy, simply run, in the (Anaconda) command prompt `pip uninstall gprpy`